hunterriffic/mrklee/src/README.md

 Repeat for as many tests as desired.

 To run a test with custom input, enter the command "mrklee" and the file name.
-If the file is not in the working directory, include the file path.
+If the file is not located in the working directory, include the file path.

 ```
 mrklee other_test.mrk